Heuzi/AOtrainingCBR/README.md

 # AOtrainingCBR

-The file "Train Retrieval and Adaptation Together 1.1.ipynb" is a jupyter note book that contains everything needed to carry out the experiments in the paper, EXCEPT that the data sets are not included.
+The file "Train Retrieval and Adaptation Together 1.1.ipynb" is a jupyter note book that contains everything needed to carry out the experiments in the paper, Harmonizing Case Retrieval and Adaptation with Alternating Optimization: First Lessons (Under Review, ICCBR 2021)

+EXCEPT that the data sets are not included.
 The URLs are provided for each data set to download it.

 ## How to replicate an experiment